ashkeladd101/Ashkeladd101/README.md

-👋 Hi, I'm Askeladd101
+- 👋 Hi, I’m @Askeladd101
-🌱 I'm currently learning way too many things, hard to even keep up 👀 I’m interested in a lot of things.
-By lot I mean a loooooooooooooooooooot lots of things which is a bad thing 🤝 I’m looking to collaborate on something fun and useful
+- 👀 I’m interested in a lot of things.
+By lot I mean a loooooooooooooooooooot lots of things which is a bad thing
+- 🌱 I’m currently learning way too many things, hard to even keep up
+- 💞️ I’m looking to collaborate on ...anything useful and fun

 ---
 ### 🧠 About Me
 - 🎮 I like coding and games